Random walks on SL_2(C): spectral gap and limit theorems: Introduction

 More precisely, let $S_n =g_n \cdots g_1$ where the $g_i$ are i.i.d.\ with law $\mu$.
 Let $\gamma$ be the Lyapunov exponent associated with $\mu$ and $\nu$ be the corresponding stationary measure.
 Then, there exists a number $a > 0$ such that for every continuous function $f$ with compact support on $\R \times \P^1$, we have

 \end{mainthm}

 The square of the number $a > 0$ above coincides with the variance in the Central Limit Theorem of Benoist-Quint, see Theorem \ref{thm:CLT} below.
+It is not difficult to see that Theorem \ref{thm:LLT} can be extended to all functions $f$ that can be approximated in $L^1(\Leb \otimes \nu)$, both from above and below, by continuous functions with compact support.
+In particular, by considering the indicator function of an interval $[b_1,b_2]$, it follows that, for any $-\infty<b_1<b_2<+\infty$ in $\R$ and $x \in \P^1$, we have

 When $\mu$ has a finite exponential moment this result is known since Le Page \cite{lepage:theoremes-limites}.
 His theorem also holds for matrices of any dimension.
 See also \cite[Chapter 16]{benoist-quint:book} for the case of random walks with finite exponential moments on more general Lie groups.
+The second moment condition in Theorem \ref{thm:LLT} is optimal, since this is also the case for the classical LLT for sums of i.i.d.'s.
+We can also deduce a weak version of Theorem \ref{thm:LLT} for the random variables $\log \|S_n\|$, see Remark \ref{rmk:LLT-norms} below.

 5pt